GithubEnjoyer123/ShamazonLaunch/README.md

 First, make sure you're in the correct folder after cloning in your terminal (ShamazonLaunch)

 1. Install package manager.
 Type `npm i` into your console
+2. Install react-icons, Type `npm install react-icons` into your comsole
-2. Run in dev environment.
+3. Run in dev environment.
 Type `npm run dev`
-3. Open up the localhost that appears for your (ctrl click to automatically open)
+4. Open up the localhost that appears for your (ctrl click to automatically open)

 \*This repository is in active development